-If you have peripherals like a mouse, keyboard, stylus, or headphones, chances are they’re connected using Bluetooth, and if you want to check the battery level you typically have to use their software or battery indicator in peripheral itself.
+If you have peripherals, such as a mouse, keyboard, pen, or headphones, chances are they’re connected using Bluetooth, and if you want to check the battery level, you typically have to use their software or battery indicator in peripheral itself.

 Starting with Windows 10 version 1809 (October 2018 Update), you can now check the battery level more quickly using the Settings app.
 Of course, this is possible only if the Bluetooth device supports this feature.